 It is estimated that 48% of Brazil’s energy efficiency potential lies in the industrial sector.
 Significant investments are required to unlock this potential.
 Yet, an assessment conducted by UNIDO and Carbon Trust in 2018 identified several barriers which prevent the increase of the rate of investment in industrial energy efficiency in Brazil.
 Financial institutions’ risk perception is a significant hurdle, which may be due to the lacking capacities in the area of energy efficiency.

-As part of this project, adelphi and SITAWI are developing trainings for technical bank staff.
-In particular, staff working in credit risk analysis are to be empowered to identify and analyse the risks associated with energy efficiency projects, and subsequently implement potential mitigation measures.
+As part of this project, adelphi and SITAWI developed trainings for technical bank staff.
+In particular, staff working in credit risk analysis were to be empowered to identify and analyse the risks associated with energy efficiency projects, and subsequently implement potential mitigation measures.